 Fluoride Treatments and Their Benefits

 In some areas in the world, fluoride is added to water sources.
-Other brands of toothpastes and professionals treatments contain high amount of fluoride for maximum protection.
+Other brands of toothpaste and professionals treatments contain a high amount of fluoride for maximum protection.

 What Are Fluoride Treatments?

 They are used to strengthen teeth while speeding up remineralization.